 Following our trip out east, Yannie was back to work on the fishtank stand.
 We moved it inside for the staining portion and slept in the living room to avoid the stain fumes.
+Here are some photos of his progress.

 On Friday, we drove down to Glouchester, Massechusetts for Liza's cousin Joel's wedding.
 We didn't take many photos at the wedding, but here's Ariel and Beth at the reception.